 Unfortunately, DNS requests do not always get sent through the VPN tunnel as they are supposed to.
 This is known as a DNS leak.

-To find out how to detect a DNS leak and what to do about it, please see my Complete Guide to IP Leaks.
 Note that many VPN providers offer “DNS leak protection” as a feature of their custom software.
 These apps use firewall rules to route all internet traffic through the VPN tunnel, including DNS requests.
 They are usually very effective.

 Use Secure Passwords